 Since everything you need to know is right in front of you on one page, it’s easy to use the right words, state your case completely and keep your message consistent.

 If your audience interrupts with a question, you’re likely to find an answer quickly on your Message Map.
-Answer, then bridge back to your main message (or home base).
+The answer, then bridge back to your main message (or home base).

 If you don’t have a ready answer for a question, resist the temptation to make stuff up.
 Instead say, “I don’t know.
 I’ll find out and get back to you.”
 Then do so.